-All approved Providers must sign up to and adhere to the Open Awards Provider Agreement which outlines our requirements in relation to the delivery, assessment and internal quality assurance of our qualifications and units.
+All Providers must sign up to and adhere to the Provider Agreement which outlines our requirements in relation to the delivery, assessment and internal quality assurance of our qualifications and units.
 Providers are expected to adhere to these requirements and be able to evidence compliance at all times.

-Compliance reviews are an in-depth review to ensure that each provider remains compliant with the terms of the Provider Agreement.
+Compliance reviews are in-depth review to ensure that each provider remains compliant with the terms of the Provider Agreement.
 They are normally undertaken by the QASA allocated to the provider (although low risk provider delivering low risk qualifications may be reviewed by an EQA).
-The compliance review allows us to make judgements on the Provider's ongoing compliance in the following areas:
+The compliance review cover the following areas: